-Radiation protection refers to all measures taken to ensure the protection of humans and their environment from the harmful effects of exposure to ionizing radiation: alpha, beta, gamma and X.
+Radiation protection refers to all the measures taken to ensure the protection of humans and their environment against the harmful effects of exposure to ionising radiation: alpha, beta, gamma, and X-rays.

-Some radiations (alpha, beta, gamma and X) are called "ionizing" because they carry enough energy to cause a change in the electrical charge of the atoms they pass through (ionization phenomenon).
-Exposure corresponds to the interaction of ionizing radiation with matter.
+Certain types of radiation (alpha, beta, gamma, and X-rays) are said to be "ionising" because they carry enough energy to cause a change in the electrical charge of the atoms through which they pass (ionisation phenomenon).
+Exposure therefore corresponds to the interaction of ionising radiation with matter.
 Exposure is usually low, but in the event of an accident, for example, people may be exposed to high doses of radiation.

-External exposure causes external irradiation.
-It can be controlled according to the duration of exposure, the distance with the source of radiation and the use of protective screens.
+External exposure causes external radiation.
+This can be controlled by the duration of exposure, the distance to the radiation source and the use of protective shielding.

-A person exposed to an external source of radiation (such as an x-ray) will never carry the slightest trace of radioactivity.
+A person exposed to an external source of radiation (such as an X-ray) will never carry any trace of radioactivity.

-Radioactive contamination is often defined as “the undesirable presence of radioactive substances on the surface or inside any medium, including the human body".
+Radioactive contamination is often defined as “the unwanted presence of radioactive substances on the surface of or within any medium, including the human body".

 Contamination is necessarily the result of the dispersion of a radioactive substance, for example, as a result of careless handling.